chef/automate/components/docs-chef-io/content/automate/chef_infra_in_chef_automate.md

 +++

 The Chef Infra server has Chef Automate embedded settings in multiple services.
-This page lists down the Chef Infra server keys that can be configured in Stanalone Automate and Automate HA.
+This page lists the Chef Infra server keys that can be configured in Standalone Automate and Automate HA.

-When operated in a standalone mode, the list contains specific parameters which are available which a person can patch or modify beyond what the values are in Chef Infra Server.
-All the parameters have their own default values in Chef Infra Server.
-Now, you can access to the same parameters from Chef Automate which you can patch or you can change the values by overriding that from a configuration file.
+When operated in a standalone mode, the list contains specific available parameters that a person can patch or modify beyond what the values are in Chef Infra Server.
+All the parameters have their default values in Chef Infra Server.
+Now, you can access the same parameters from Chef Automate, which you can patch or change the values by overriding from a configuration file.

-The list of parameters are as follows:
+The list of parameters is as follows:

 | Parameters                                      | Default Values In Standalone Infra Server | Default Values In Backend Server | Automate Configuration                                     |
 | ----------------------------------------------- | ----------------------------------------- | -------------------------------- | ---------------------------------------------------------- |